Hans Arp: Chance – Form – Language (and a FRANZWESTigation) at Hauser & Wirth

 Hans Arp was a major figure of both the Surrealist and Dada movements of the early 20th century.
 A multimedia artist and writer, these mature works show how an artist can master the element of chance in a solid sculptural process.

-Hans Arp: Chance – Form – Language (and a FRANZWESTigation) is at Hauser & Wirth from 10th January to 1st March 2014, for further information visit here.
+Hans Arp: Chance – Form – Language (and a FRANZWESTigation) is at Hauser & Wirth from 10th January to 1st March 2014.
+For further information visit the gallery’s website here.